“A project with a future to evolve as a player”

 Mexican soccer player Eugenio Pizzuto became a new player for SC Braga in Portugal.
 The midfielder arrives at Lusitanian football after going through a difficult stage in Ligue 1 with Lille.

 Through his official Twitter account, Braga made official the hiring of the 19-year-old player who was trained in the Tuzos del Pachuca youth academy.
-The Aztec arrives free to football in Portugal after terminating his contract with the French squad by mutual agreement a few weeks ago.
+The Aztec arrives free to Portuguese football after terminating his contract with the French squad by mutual agreement a few weeks ago.

 With the Lille squad, Pizzuto failed to debut in the French First Division despite being in the squad for a year and a half and even being part of the squad that was proclaimed Ligue 1 champion.